jaeyk/comp_thinking_social_science/B_Install.md

 #### Github account

 I highly recommend to create your [github](https://github.com/) account.
+Also, seriously consider signing up for [the GitHub Student Developer Pack](https://education.github.com/pack/join).
+You can use an advanced git account either for free or discounted price.

 #### Windows